beeminder/road/README.md

-# Beebrain and the Beeminder Road Editor
+# Beebrain and the Beeminder Graph Editor

-This repository includes Javascript packages implementing all Beebrain functionality, as well as an interactive editor for Beeminder's Yellow Brick Roads.
+This repository includes Javascript packages implementing all Beebrain functionality, as well as an interactive editor for Beeminder's Bright Red Lines.

 Description of original Beebrain:
 <http://doc.beeminder.com/beebrain>